Most of the links on this post are informational, but a few are affiliate links to help maintain this website.

 Near the end of the movie a doctor says, "We're going to learn more about chronic illness."
 This is one way to look at the controversy in a positive light.
 I think as we solve the mystery of Lyme disease and other chronic infections there will be a breakthrough in conditions previously thought of as incurable, such as certain autoimmune diseases and Alzheimer's disease.

-The movie runs 144 minutes and you can stream it on Hulu or on Amazon Prime.
-You can also buy the director's cut on Amazon here:
+The movie runs 144 minutes and you can buy the director's cut on Amazon.

 This is a must see if you are a Lyme patient or know someone who is.